thread13/sshpass-debug/README.md

 sshpass 1.05 with [optional] timeouts and [optional] debug output

 -- nice utility from [http://sourceforge.net/projects/sshpass/][sshpass] ,
 recommended for use with Ansible.
-However, sometimes it hungs, e.g.: [http://sourceforge.net/p/sshpass/bugs/7/][bug7] , and to debug that some syslog-based messages were added.
+However, sometimes it hangs, e.g.: [http://sourceforge.net/p/sshpass/bugs/7/][bug7] , and to debug that some syslog-based messages were added.